 Much can be gained when every sample in lab has a clear, detailed label.
 Here are three main factors about how your lab will improve when using clear labels:

 1. Save time and money

-One objection to labeling everything in lab is that it is time consuming and printed adhesive labels are expensive.
+One objection to labeling everything in the lab is that it is time-consuming and printed adhesive labels are expensive.
 It does not have to be.
 In fact, the opposite can be true: labeling can save your lab time and money.